 There are several restaurants of varying caliber, the best of which is The Steakhouse, a Vegas institution for more than 30 years.
 There are a couple of informal bars but no nightclubs and no traditional showroom.

 The primary entertainment diversion, other than the circus acts, is the Adventuredome theme park, a fully enclosed air-conditioned play land featuring a bunch of rides, games, and activities for kids of all ages.
-There are a couple of pools to swim in or lay out by but be warned: this is a family-focused resort so if you are looking for a nice, quiet, relaxing hour poolside you aren't going to find it here.
+There is a mini-water park out back with several pools, water slides, a splash zone, and more but be warned: this is a family-focused resort so if you are looking for a nice, quiet, relaxing hour poolside you aren't going to find it here.

 Now that I've broached the kid issue, I may as well dive in.
 I want to state implicitly and without reservation that I am NOT anti-kid.
 I like children and in fact I was a child at some point in my life.
 Some of my best friends are children, or at least act that way.

 The thing is that I am not wild about children in Las Vegas.
 Since the city is primarily a playground for adults, there isn't a lot for them to do.
 Consequently they get bored and apparently decide that the only way to relieve said boredom is to bug the crap out of everybody around them.
 I guarantee you that if you walk from one end of the property to the other you will hear at least two kids crying somewhere along the way.
 The long and the short of it is that if you don't want to be around children, Circus Circus is not the place for you.